NightSky71/Elemental-Words/README.md

 <h2>The Problem</h2>

 Each element of the periodic table has a symbol associated with it that can be used to construct a word.
-For example the word `"yes"` which can be created using Yttrium (`Y`) and Einsteinium (`Es`).
+For example the word `"yes"` can be created using two elemental symbols: Yttrium (`Y`) and Einsteinium (`Es`).

 Some words can have multiple solutions the word `snack` for example can be made from 3 distinct sequences of periodic element symbols.
+Some words on the other hand do not have any solutions.

 ```
 ----------------------------------------------------